Massaging your breasts is one of the most important routines of a woman’s day!

 Our lymphatic system is responsible for keeping our body’s tissues clean and healthy by producing cells that kill off bacteria, viruses and cancer cells in our body, i.e. it functions as our immune system.

 The lymphatic fluid that flows through our body to do this work is moved by: respiration, muscle movement and manual manipulation.
-Without this movement, the fluid becomes stagnant and the tissue it permeates (fascia) becomes thicker and more uncomfortable, or dis-eased.
+Without this movement, the fluid becomes stagnant and the tissue it permeates (fascia) becomes thicker and more uncomfortable,

 This fascial membrane is continuous throughout our bodies, and compression or congestion in one area affects the whole, causing aches, pains and swelling.

 Exercise is vitally important in moving this fluid.
 When we exercise, our muscles move, our breathing rate increases, and the lymph fluid is pumped around all body parts – except the breast!